harryf/comedy/docs/_shows/20190720_SevenFriday_20th_July_2019.md

 >
 > And I've been thinking about this a lot.
 >
-> And I think I've found a simple solution for everyone living in Europe.
+> And I think I found a simple solution
 >
-> All you have to do is take a number three tram through the city.
+> for everyone living in Europe.
 >
-> If you take a number three tram, it's going to stop at places that will blow
+> All you have to do is take a number three tram
 >
-> your mind.
+> through the city.
 >
-> Like, first of all, it's going to stop outside Sensuel.
+> If you take a number three tram,
 >
+> it's gonna stop at places that will blow your mind.
+>
+> Like, first of all, it's gonna stop outside Sensuel.
+>
 > Now, Sensuel is a sex shop for women.
 >
-> It's full of feathers and aromas and sexy underwear and erotic literature.
+> It's full of feathers and aromas
 >
-> Because for women, a lot about what makes sex enjoyable is what's happening in
+> and sexy underwear and erotic literature.
 >
-> their head.
+> Because for women, a lot about what makes sex enjoyable
 >
-> In their head, you know.
+> is what's happening in their head, in their head, you know?
 >
 > Which I think that means I need to put my dick in her mouth.
 >
-> Okay, so I know it's an edgy joke because I thought, oh god, I guess we're
+> Okay, I know that's an edgy joke.
 >
-> gonna laugh.
+> It's like, "Oh, God, I guess we gotta laugh at this one.
 >
-> We're gonna laugh at this one.
+> "Thank you, thank you for making the effort.
 >
-> Thank you.
+> "Let's quickly get back on the tram through Zurich
 >
-> Thank you for making the effort.
+> "and move on past."
 >
-> Let's quickly get back on the tram through Zurich and move on past.
+> If you carry on through Zurich,
 >
-> If you carry on through Zurich, eventually that tram is going to stop outside
+> eventually that tram is gonna stop outside another sex shop,
 >
-> another sex shop.
+> a sex shop for men called the erotic factory.
 >
-> A sex shop for men called the Erotic Factory.
->
 > Because for men, nothing is more erotic than a factory.
 >
-> Full of underpaid workers.
+> Full of underpaid workers, but in a first world country.
 >
-> But in the first world, come on.
+> And if you think about it, it's right there in the names.
 >
-> We're a country, you know.
+> You know, like erotic factory men, Sensuel women.
 >
-> And if you think about it, it's right there in the names, you know.
+> It's kind of never gonna work.
 >
-> Like erotic factory men, sensual women.
+> But when I got thinking about this,
 >
-> It's kind of never going to work.
+> maybe, maybe this is actually the key to our happiness.
 >
-> But what I got thinking about this, maybe, maybe this is actually the key to
+> Because you could come to a place like this tonight
 >
-> our happiness.
+> and you see someone you like and you'd be like,
 >
-> Because, you know, you could come to a place like this tonight and you see
+> "Hey, I feel you, yeah, I know.
 >
-> someone you like
+> "I know you suck at sex.
 >
-> and you'd be like, hey, I feel you.
+> "So do I.
 >
-> Yeah, I know.
+> "Let's have bad sex together."
 >
-> I know you suck at sex.
+> Should I carry on a bit, or should I just?
 >
-> So do I.
->
-> Let's have bad sex together.
->
-> Should I carry on a bit, or should I just...
->
 > So, all right, I do a little bit more.
 >
 > A little bit more.
 >
-> Just to tell more about myself.
+> Just sort of tell more about myself.
 >
 > That's what we do here on stage.
 >
-> I'm also a single dad and I have teenage kids.
+> I'm also a single dad, and I have teenage kids.
 >
 > I have a teenage daughter.
 >
-> Being a father of a teenage daughter is hard because I'm always being
+> Being a father of a teenage daughter is hard,
 >
-> confronted with
+> because I'm always being confronted with situations
 >
-> situations I'm just wholly unprepared for.
+> I'm just wholly unprepared for.
 >
-> Like recently, I came back from work and went
+> Like recently, I came back from work,
 >
-> in the bathroom and, oh my God, it looked like a crime scene in there.
+> and went in the bathroom, and oh my God,
 >
-> There was like a bloody handprint on the mirror, drops of blood in the sink,
+> it looked like a crime scene in there.
 >
-> more blood on
+> There was like a bloody hand print on the mirror,
 >
-> the floor, and the toilet looked like something from a horror movie.
+> drops of blood in the sink, more blood on the floor,
 >
-> And then I heard a screaming.
+> and the toilet looked like something from a horror movie.
 >
-> And I looked around and I realized that the screaming was coming from me.
+> And then I heard a screaming, and I looked around,
 >
-> But at that moment, my daughter showed up and said, hey, dad, I got my period.
+> and I realized that the screaming was coming from me.
 >
-> So after cleaning, I went to the bathroom.
+> But at that moment, my daughter showed up and said,
 >
-> I was cleaning up that menstrual blood.
+> "Hey, Dad, I got my period."
 >
-> I was like, hey, can I get you something?
+> So after cleaning up her menstrual blood,
 >
-> And she said, dad, get me tampons.
+> I was like, "Hey, can I get you something?"
 >
-> So I thought, okay, I'm completely unqualified for this job, but okay, it can't
+> And she said, "Dad, get me tampons."
 >
-> be so hard.
+> So I thought, okay, I'm completely unqualified
 >
-> So I went back to Migros wearing a wig and I took a look around and what I
+> for this job, but okay, it can't be so hard.
 >
-> found is that
+> So I went back to me, you know, wearing a wig,
 >
-> tampon product names are no use whatsoever when it comes to choosing a tampon.
+> and I took a look around, and what I found
 >
-> Because, you know, for example, there are names like OB Pro, because it's like
+> is that tampon product names are no use whatsoever
 >
-> foot
+> when it comes to choosing a tampon.
 >
-> professional women that bleed for a living.
+> Because, you know, for example, there are names like OB Pro.
 >
-> I don't think I want that for my daughter.
+> What is this, like, for professional women
 >
+> that bleed for a living?
+>
+> Don't think I want that for my daughter.
+>
 > Or there's Tampax Radiance.
 >
-> What are we talking here?
+> What are we talking here, like, glow-in-the-dark tampons?
 >
-> Like glow-in-the-dark tampons?
->
 > For when the lights are off, you need to get it in?
 >
-> I don't know.
+> I don't know, I don't understand.
 >
-> I don't understand.
+> But to me, the one I like the most,
 >
-> But to me, the one I like the most, the one I could kind of connect with to is
+> the one I could kind of connect with, too,
 >
-> always
+> is Always Infinity, for when your vagina
 >
-> infinity.
+> is an unfitable black hole.
 >
-> For when your vagina is an unfittable black hole.
+> But, you know, what I ended up doing, though,
 >
-> But, you know, what I ended up doing though, I ended
+> I ended up choosing another product from Always.
 >
-> up choosing another product from Always.
+> It's called Always Promo 11, it's fantastic.
 >
-> It's called Always Home by Eleven.
+> Around about 10 o'clock, it starts leaking,
 >
-> It's fantastic.
+> and she is always promo by 11, it's amazing.
 >
-> Around about 10 o'clock it starts leaking and she is always home by eleven.
+> And for me, the whole experience,
 >
-> It's amazing.
+> it made me very proud as a father,
 >
-> And for me, for me, the whole experience, it made me very proud as a father,
+> because, honestly, it's not every day you get to choose
 >
-> because
+> what your daughter crowns in her vagina.
 >
-> honestly, it's not every day you get to choose what your daughter crowns in her
+> Okay, I'm gonna leave you in that dark place.
 >
-> vagina.
+> I know you've been super hot, I got a few weak laughs,
 >
-> Okay, I'm going to leave you in that dark place.
+> but thanks for making that much effort.
 >
-> I know you've been super hot.
->
-> Yeah, I've got a few wee gloves, but thanks for making that much effort.
->
 > Have a good evening.
 >
-> Give it up for Harry Foster, everybody!
+> - Give it up for Harry Fox, everybody!
 >
-> Give it up.
+> - Bring it on.
->
-> Wow.